simula67/meeting-auto-attender/README.md

 The program will combine the meetings it obtained from all sources (meetings.xlsx, meetings.json and Outlook)

-3. Run Zoom and log in with your username and password, if you want to join as a particular user.
+3. Run Zoom and WebEx and log in with your username and password, if you want to join as a particular user.

 4. Make sure to close all other windows and free up the desktop.